scrapinghub/andi/README.rst

         def to_item():
             return extract_recipe(self.response)

-The callback could be defined as:
+The callback could then be defined as:

 .. code-block:: python